 Variety in disciplines

 Joining such a diverse program translates into working in diverse business areas, for various companies, in different countries.
-During my ITP trajectory, I have worked for Broadview's Business Development team in ‘s-Hertogenbosch, as a member of the Finance department of Formica NA in Cincinnati, and in the commercial division of Direct Online Services in Gloucester, where my current project takes place.
+During my ITP journey, I worked with Broadview's Business Development team in ‘s-Hertogenbosch, the Finance department at Formica NA in Cincinnati, the commercial division of Direct Online Services in Gloucester and the Business Development team at Formica Asia in Singapore.

 Taking responsibility